sonocotta/raspberry-media-center/README.md

 ## Where to buy

-You may support our work by ordering this product at Tindie (coming soon)
+You may support our work by ordering this product at [Tindie](https://www.tindie.com/products/sonocotta/raspberry-pi-media-center/)